-It is important to know that book awards are not restricted to traditionally published authors but also self-published authors can avail them too.
+It is important to know that book awards are not restricted to traditionally published authors; self-published authors can also avail them.

 To prevent your self-published work from being stolen copyright registration is a must.
-The “Best Edition” of a book must be submitted to the copyright office.
+A book’s “Best Edition” must be submitted to the copyright office.
 This is the last printed or digital copy of the finished book or manuscript.
 Keep in mind that actual words, not concepts, are protected by copyright.